Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ## Performance & Scalability Issues

-NETCONF, while transactional and robust, can be more resource-intensive, particularly for large deployments and fast-changing configurations.
+NETCONF defined in {{!RFC6241}}, while transactional and robust, can be more resource-intensive, particularly for large deployments and fast-changing configurations.

-RESTCONF, with its stateless, web-friendly architecture, scales better but may lack the advanced transactional features of NETCONF and can be less efficient for bandwidth-intensive operations.
+RESTCONF defined in {{!RFC8040}}, with its stateless, web-friendly architecture, scales better but may lack the advanced transactional features of NETCONF and can be less efficient for bandwidth-intensive operations.

-# Operational Consideration
+# Operational Consideration{#sec-radiu}

 This section outlines operational aspects of MCP with Network management requirements as follows: